digabi/map-tiles/README.md

 Execute `create-terrain-map.sh` inside the util folder.

 If the script fails it can be run again as it removes the previously generated content automatically.

+## License

+This work is licensed under EUPL-1.1, except map tiles.

+World map is from OpenStreetMap with [license](https://www.openstreetmap.org/copyright).

+Terrain map is from Maanmittauslaitos with [license](https://www.maanmittauslaitos.fi/avoindata-lisenssi-cc40).